Local: (502) 749-5700

 Expert witnesses and treating doctors are used to assist the patient and the medical malpractice attorney in proving these three elements.
 Doctors and nurses educate jurors (and medical malpractice defense attorneys and medical malpractice insurance companies) about the standard of care and what a reasonable doctor or nurse when faced with similar circumstances would have done.
 Once a deviation from this required standard of care is established—negligence has been established.
 Expert witnesses and treating doctors also help prove causation.
 Doctors can help jurors, attorneys and insurance adjusters understand the results of the defendant doctor's failures or the doctor's delay, etc. Damages, or the injuries, are proven by a combination of doctors, the patient and the patient's loved ones.
 Doctors help by explaining the treatment, recovery and prognosis (medical future).
 Doctors can also comment on pain and suffering and restrictions.
 The patient and loved ones tend to put a personal touch on the damages/injuries.
 For example, if a doctor's negligence caused an injury that precluded the patient from ever gardening again (or ever speaking again or walking) it is important for jurors to understand the impact the negligence had on the lives of the patient and his/her loved ones from both doctors and the patient and loved ones.

-If you believe your allegation meets all three of these criteria, you are welcome and encouraged to call Kentucky medical malpractice lawyer Brett H. Oppenheimer, PLLC.
+If you believe your allegation meets all three of these criteria, you are welcome and encouraged to contact or call Kentucky medical malpractice lawyer Brett H. Oppenheimer, PLLC.
 Brett will answer your questions and determine if he and his team can help.
 Brett's toll free number is (866) 935-5729.
 His office number is (502) 749-5700.